getcellm/cellm/README.md

     .\gemma-2-2b-it.Q6_K.llamafile.exe --server --v2 -ngl 999
     ```

-3. Rename `appsettings.Llamafile.json` to `appsettings.Local.json`.
-4. Build and install Cellm.
+3. Start Excel and select the `Llamafile` provider from the model drop-down on Cellm's ribbon menu.

 #### Dockerized Ollama and vLLM